-Three- and five-door models are available, and the TOP! model has a full-length opening roof.
+Three and five-door models are available, and the TOP! model has a full-length opening roof.
 Inside, there's room for four (at a push) and the boot is an improvement over the old model.
-While it isn’t huge, the load lip is now lower, making it easier to lift heavy items in and out of the car.
-There's plenty of standard equipment too, with all models fitted with LED daytime running lights, electric front windows and remote central locking.
+While it isn’t huge, it has a lower load lip, making it easier to lift heavy items in and out of the car.
+There's plenty of standard equipment, too: all models are fitted with LED daytime running lights, electric front windows and remote central locking.

 While the Peugeot 108 isn’t the last word in driving fun, it does benefit from a light steering setup and small dimensions, which make it a doddle to manoeuvre around town.